nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 Code in the component-specific generated base class provides a function to call to emit each event defined by the component.
 This function expects an argument to be supplied for each argument defined by the event.
-The code generator automatically adds ports or retrieving a time tag and sending events.
+The code generator automatically adds ports for retrieving a time tag and sending events.
 There are two independent ports for sending
 events:

 1. binary log output port for sending outside the system